khulnasoft-lab/design.khulnasoft.com/contents/components/principles.md

 ### Memorable

-Similar to the [GitLab Values](https://about.gitlab.com/handbook/values/#about-our-values), principles are most effective when they are easy to remember.
+Similar to the [GitLab Company Values](https://about.gitlab.com/handbook/values/#about-our-values), principles are most effective when they are easy to remember.
 Because of this, the number of principles should be kept low, and there is the possibility to add sub-principles.
 Three to five principles are ideal.
 Anything that makes them even more memorable is helpful.

 ### Format